 Special Projects

-Marians Service Organization is a group of women dedicated to the betterment of women and children.
+• Marians Service Organization is a group of women & gender-nonconforming people dedicated to the betterment of women and children.
 Through service and activism, Marians work to better both the LMU community and local Los Angeles community.
-Marians specifically embrace the ideals of feminism, and work to create equality for all through service.
+Marians enthusiastically embrace the ideals of feminism, and work to create equality for all through service and advocacy.
 Marians embody the Jesuit and Marymount spirit of service, and through this service grow as individuals and as feminists.
 As a collective organization, the women of Marians embrace the flame of passion for justice, and work to ignite this flame in others.
+Marians have traditions, for example FemTalks, to specifically ignite this flame in their own members as well.

 Service Placements